AdaptApplications/AdaptApplications.github.io/docs/user_console/user_management/create_user/create_user.md

     ![](new_user_link.png)

-3.  **Copy onboarding link**
+3.  **Send or Copy Onboarding Link:**
-    A popup will appear to send an email link. however click on the copy link to retreive link to send to new user.
+    A pop-up will appear, allowing you to send an email invitation to the new user's email address.
+Alternatively, you can click "Copy Link" to retrieve the onboarding link and share it manually.
     ![](copy_user_link.png)

-**Notes**
+    Selecting *Send* will send an onboarding link to the new user, where they can go through the steps to create their Adapt Apps account.

-Emails sending for users is in current development and will available soon
+    **Note:** Email functionality for sending onboarding links is currently under development and will be available soon.
+For now, please use the *Copy Link* feature and share it directly with the users you wish to add.